Dr. Gail Wideman

 Phone: (709) 864-8161

-Although new to her position as Assistant Professor at the School of Social Work (Fall 2009), Dr. Gail Wideman has been involved in the school as a sessional and per course instructor since 2001.
+Dr. Gail Wideman has been involved in the school as a sessional and per course instructor since 2001, becoming a full-time Assistant Professor in 2009.
 Gail completed her Ph.D. in social work at Memorial in March of 2010, a M.S.W. from Wilfrid Laurier in 1992, and a B.A. in sociology at the University of Western Ontario in 1988.
 Her academic interests span the fields of gerontology and community development.
 Throughout her career she has been involved primarily in community based programs and services aimed at maintaining and enhancing independence and quality of life for older persons.

 The broad focus of Gail’s doctoral research was an exploration of the capacity for older residents to age in place in rural communities where traditional networks of support have been altered by the out-migration of younger persons.
 Of particular interest was learning about ways of strengthening social work practices through the development and support of what she described as “intermediate resources.”
 Intermediate resources in Gail’s research are operationalized as activities which are provided by local organizations, are user-driven and belong to the standardized categories of Instrumental or Advanced Activities of Daily Living.
 Using a case study design and qualitative analysis of in-depth interviews Gail’s doctoral research combined what is known about community development practices with what rural older persons and care providers say they need in order to support aging in place.